ianibogwu/Projects/README.md

-# My Projects
+# Welcome to my Projects Directory!

-This is a folder of my projects at General Assembly.
+This is a directory of my projects at General Assembly.

-They include regression and classification problems.